 Connor is studied in cultural anthropology and has been involved in community work since 2012.
 Connor has been living in Wellington since 2014, and spent his childhood in Fiji and high school years in Nelson.

 His work began with leading the queer-straight alliance group at Nayland College, while also being a part of the Q-Youth board.
-Connor has been a volunteer with InsideOUT since 2013, and is passionate about encouraging more inclusive cultures in our schools and communities.
+Connor started as a volunteer with InsideOUT since 2013, and is passionate about encouraging more inclusive cultures in our schools and communities.

 Vicky has mainly worked in healthcare but has dedicated her spare time to volunteering and fundraising for various organisations including: Endometriosis NZ, Shakti, Wellington Rape Crisis and InsideOUT.
 In 2015 and 2017 she produced and coordinated our exhibition fundraiser at Matchbox Studios.